nlumiere/CobblemonBreeding/README.md

         - Hidden abilities are supported.
           - 60% chance to pass down if either parents have a hidden ability.
           - Can be disabled in config.

+## IMPORTANT BUILD INFORMATION!
+- This mod requires jdk 17 to build.
+Install java locally, such that JAVA_HOME points to some 17.x, and `java --version` is 17.x or not defined.
+- If building through intellij, ensure the above is true, and also install jvm version 17.
+Use Ctrl + Shift + Alt + S to open the menu.

 ## Download
 - [Github](https://github.com/ThomasQTruong/VeryScuffedCobblemonBreeding/releases)